Carlo-Defilippis/100-days-of-code/log.md

 **Link to work:** [Title Case Converter](https://carlo-defilippis.github.io/100-days-of-code/Projects/Title%20Case/index.html)

-100 Days Of Code, Day 23 of 100:
+100 Days Of Code, Day 24-25 of 100:

-### Day 23: March 12, 2021
+### Day 24-25: March 14-15, 2021

-**Today's Progress**: -- Title Case Algorithm --  Today we work on an algorithm thats refered to as Title Case Converter.
-Sometimes we want to manipulate a sentence that a user enters into an input box and this is an example of that.
-We return the provided string with the first letter of each word capitalized.
-Make sure the rest of the word is in lower case.

-**Thoughts:** Decided to get back to basics today and went with an algorithm that formats a users sentence.
-I enjoyed figuring out this algorithm and trying to make it as short as possible by using a map function inside of the main funciton followed by a charAt chain of events.
-Overall I once again had a ton of fun, I am loving this challenge and I'm almost at the 1/4 milestone of
-25 days!
-Persistance!!
+**Today's Progress**: -- Portfolio Contact Form -- Today I added functionality to the contact form.
+I used states to track the users inputs and send a call function to a module called emailjs, to anyone who hasnt tried it, I highly reccomend!
+I am in the process of other additions to the portfolio, so expect more to come.

+**Thoughts:** After a weekend of not logging my work for my portfolio I decided to give the contact form some function and I could not be any happier!
+This portfolio is coming along great and I cant wait to show it to all prospecting employers and friends.

 **Link to work:** https://carlo-defilippis.github.io/100-days-of-code/Projects/Title%20Case/index.html